To add variations to your Premium 'Ultra' font you will need to use our Scriptalizer™ software.

 In addition, you can select an average frequency that the Scriptalizer™ adds handwriting 'mistakes'.
 (See 'Frequency Of Mistakes' further down this page).

 To make full use of the Scriptalized text you should select it, copy it, and then paste it into your favourite processor.
 This will allow you to change the colour of the text, line height, margins, etc. and to print your font.

 You must install the Premium 'Ultra' font on your own computer to see the results correctly.

 If you have purchased a Premium 'Ultra' font you should have already received instructions on how to install it.
 If you haven't yet installed your font, please click here for the full instructions.

-If you want to use one of our free example fonts, then click here to purchase any that you like.
+If you want to use any of the pre-made fonts already in the Scriptalizer™, then click here to purchase any that you like.

 To select the Scriptalized text, use your mouse to drag the cursor over it and highlight it all, or place your cursor in the window and use Ctrl+A in Windows or Command+A on a Mac.

 When you paste your text into a word processor you must highlight the text and select the Premium 'Ultra' font that you are using.
 If the font is not available in the font list, then you haven't installed it yet.